maximilien/knfun/README.md

 http://summary-fn-default.kndemo-267179.sjc03.containers.appdomain.cloud
 ```

-Now when users access the URL for the `summary-fn` function they will (on average) see 50% the sync page (which takes a few seconds to reder) and 50% the async version which is instantaneous and asynchronously shows the tag cloud for the image features.
+Now when users access the URL for the `summary-fn` function they will (on average) see 50% the sync page (which takes a few seconds to reder) and 50% the async version which is instantaneous and asynchronously shows image features and the tag cloud of all the images features.

 # Next steps

 This initial demo was [presented](docs/kubecon-2019-sandiego.pdf) at the IBM mini-theater at KubeCon San Diego on Thursday November 21st, 2019.
 Additionally, there are two immediate next steps I would like to see for v2 of this demo:

-1. Improve the UI output for the `SummaryFn`.
+1. Improve the UI of the `SummaryFn`.
 In particular making it more dynamic and usable for live demos.
+For example having a table view in addition to the list view it currently shows.
 2. Use Knative's eventing to refresh the `SummaryFn` page automatically when new tweets are available.
-This assumes a Twitter API Knative importer and broker is available.
+This assumes a Knative Twitter API event importer and broker is available to use.

 # Participate

-We welcome your feedback as [issues](https://github.com/maximilien/knfun/issues) and [pull requests](https://github.com/maximilien/knfun/pulls).
-Feel free to reuse this in your own demos.
-[Contact me](mailto:maxim@us.ibm.com?subject=[KnFun]demo%20links) if you do so I can list recordings and presentations.
+I welcome your feedback as [issues](https://github.com/maximilien/knfun/issues) and [pull requests](https://github.com/maximilien/knfun/pulls).
+Feel free to also reuse this in your own demos.
+[Contact me with links](mailto:maxim@us.ibm.com?subject=[KnFun]demo%20links) if you do so I can list them.